archana-s/postcss-speech-bubble/README.md

 This is necessary if you need to provide a bubble with a border and a background color.
 You can define these bubbles by making them hollow and providing the border color and providing a background color through this property.

+#### Important Note: Please provide width and height for these bubbles or let the content specify the width/height.
+The bubbles will not look right without proper width/height.

 ## Examples

 ### Solid bubble (No border)